 This new question type is harder than other assessment questions.
 They are also exclusive to assessments.
 Students will not see these questions during training.

-- When the student begins the assessment, multi-correct sentence questions will appear scattered within the assessment itself.
+When the student begins the assessment, multi-correct sentence questions will appear scattered within the assessment itself.
 Teachers can select how many questions they woud like to include on the quiz when creating or scheduling the assessment.
 Each question will include explicit instructions, along with checkboxes instead of radio buttons.

 The following question is also answered incorrectly:

-- The new type of question is optional.
-Teachers will have the ability to toggle the option upon creating the assessment OR scheduling the assessment.
+The new type of question is optional.
+You will have the ability to toggle the option upon creating the assessment OR scheduling the assessment.
 You also have the option to select how many multi-choice multi-correct questions you would like to include on the assessment.